 Each simulation trial consists of four steps.
-First, we use the data generator to simulate the data with a new random seed and by randomly splitting the data into training and testing (with $50\%:50\%$ ratio).
-Second, we apply each feature selection method on the training data and rank the features from the most important to the least important.
-Third, for each feature selection method, we collect the top $m^*$ (for $m^* \in \{1,2,3,...,10\}$) features selected and build uplift models based on these features using training data.
-Fourth, we use testing data to evaluate the accuracy of the uplift models based on the top features selected by each feature selection method.
+First, the data generator simulates the data with a new random seed and randomly splits the data into training and testing (with $50\%:50\%$ ratio).
+Second, each feature selection method is applied to the training data and ranks the features by importance score.
+Third, for each feature selection method, the top $m^*$ (for $m^* \in \{2,4,6,8,10\}$) features are used to build uplift models using training data.
+Fourth, the testing data is used to evaluate the accuracy of the uplift models based on the top features selected by each feature selection method.